 #5.
 Guardrails and Toeboards

 Scaffolds more than 10 feet in height must also have toeboards on all open sides and ends.
-The toeboards must be at least 4 inches high, and where employees walk underneath the scaffolding, there must be ½ inch wire mesh over the opening between the toeboard and the guardrail.
+The toeboards must be at least 4 inches high, and where workers walk underneath the scaffolding, there must be ½ inch wire mesh over the opening between the toeboard and the guardrail.

 #6.
 Working on Scaffolds

-Even with taking all the safety measures, there is no guaranteed way to prevent on-the-job accidents when it comes to your scaffolding.
-Make sure your organization is protected from all risks with help from Allied Insurance.
+Even with taking all the occupational safety measures, there is no guaranteed way to prevent on-the-job accidents when it comes to your scaffolding.
+Make sure your organization is protected from all risks with support from Allied Insurance.
 With a 30-year focus on scaffold insurance, you can count on the Allied Insurance team to deliver bottom-line improvements to your business.
 Discover how our Solutions Driven approach can help protect you from all sorts of scaffolding risks and call Allied Insurance today.